Captain, leader, Clasico legend - Ramos returns to rescue Real Madrid and torment Barcelona | Goal.com

 However, as well as upsetting the home side with his uncompromising defending, he also made a nuisance of himself at the other end of the pitch.

-Neto waited a long time, conscious that Ramos has a penchant for the Panenka, but after a staggered run-up, the Madrid defender slide the ball into the goalkeeper's bottom-right corner.
+Neto waited a long time, conscious that Ramos has a penchant for the Panenka, but after a staggered run-up, the Madrid defender slid the ball into the goalkeeper's bottom-right corner.

 It was Ramos' fifth goal in the Clasico, which saw him equal Barcelona coach Ronald Koeman’s haul in the historic derby.